Skip to main content

 • Experiencing sleep interruptions, for instance, when taking care of a newborn

-• Extremely sedentary lifestyle – no or little physical activity.
+• Extremely sedentary lifestyle — no or little physical activity

 Stress is associated with acute insomnia.
 You may worry about whether you will get enough sleep, increasing stress levels and risk of insomnia, resulting in a self-perpetuating cycle.
 Eating a lot too late in the evening may also contribute to insomnia.
 You may feel uncomfortable lying down, and other conditions, such as heartburn, can make sleeping difficult.
 Further, mental health disorders such as post-traumatic stress disorder may affect sleep.
-Certain medications can affect sleep patterns.
-These include cold and allergy medicines, pain, and weight-loss medicines.
+Certain medications can affect sleep patterns, including cold and allergy medicines, pain, and weight-loss medicines.
 Additionally, health conditions such as diabetes, cancer, asthma, pain, gastroesophageal reflux disease, hyperactive thyroid, Alzheimer's, and Parkinson's diseases can reduce the ability to obtain quality sleep.

 Diagnosis